MicroFocus/SilkWebDriver-QuickStart-Java/README.md

 6. Modify the script
    * Delect actions or
    * Reorder them
-7. Export the script
-   * To the clipboard or
-   * As java-file
-8. Check out the sample project
+7. Check out the sample project
    ```
 	 bash
 	 git clone git://github.com/MicroFocus/SilkWebDriver-QuickStart-Java.git
 	 ```
+8. Open the project in [Eclipse](www.eclipse.org)
+9. Export the script
+   * To the clipboard or
+   * As java-file (ideally to the src/test/java folder of where the project was checked-out)
-9. Import the exported script and run it
+10. Import the exported script and run it as JUnit Test

 ## License
 Scripts provided by Micro Focus are licensed under the [MIT license](LICENSE).